aws/amazon-vpc-cni-k8s/README.md

 Specifies the number of total IP addresses that the `ipamd` daemon should attempt to allocate for pod assignment on the node.
 `MINIMUM_IP_TARGET` behaves identically to `WARM_IP_TARGET` except that instead of setting a target number of free IP addresses to keep available at all times, it sets a target number for a floor on how many total IP addresses are allocated.
+Setting to a non-positive value is same as setting this to 0 or not setting the variable.

 `MINIMUM_IP_TARGET` is for pre-scaling, `WARM_IP_TARGET` is for dynamic scaling.
 For example, suppose a cluster has an expected pod density of approximately 30 pods per node.
 If `WARM_IP_TARGET` is set to 30 to ensure there are enough IPs